-Special clinical interests in oncology, breast cancer, central nervous system tumours, lung cancers using chemotherapy, radiotherapy, monoclonal antibodies and hormonal treatment.
+Special clinical interests in oncology, breast, brain and prostate cancers, central nervous system tumours, using chemotherapy, radiotherapy, monoclonal antibodies and hormonal treatment.

 Current NHS post